MoserMichael/python-obj-system/decorator.md

 ## Decorators by means of first class functions/closures

-time to examine other options. python people like to do decorators with first class functions, with lots of closures and functions returned from function.
+Time to examine other options.
+Python people like to do decorators with first class functions, that means lots of closures and functions returning closures/function values.
-(in my book that is a bit of a brain damage, but let's go, real pythonistas are not afraid of brain damage! (i think that's quotable ;-)) you have a very good tutorial here: https://realpython.com/primer-on-python-decorators/\#decorating-classes (though it is a bit long wound, in my opinion)
+In my book that is a bit of a brain damage, but let's go for it, real pythonistas are not afraid of brain damage! (i think that's quotable ;-))
+You have a very good tutorial here: https://realpython.com/primer-on-python-decorators/\#decorating-classes (though it is a bit long wound, in my opinion)
+This one here is more condensed.

 Lets do the LimitCalls decorator in this style: if the decorator is called with default arguments, then the \_func argument is set,